 Main Content

 For an example showing how to train deep learning model with a dlnetwork object, see Train Network Using Custom Training Loop.
-For an example showing how to training a deep learning model defined as a function, see Train Network Using Model Function.
+For an example showing how to train a deep learning model defined as a function, see Train Network Using Model Function.

 Create Model Loss Function for Model Defined as dlnetwork Object